GPS or paper maps?

 Very, very useful.

 A downside of most GPS units is the pathetic battery life, 6 or 8 hours or so in reality, not long if you leave the device on while you are walking.
-Ain’t so easy to recharge batteries out there, or you have to take a whole bundle of spares.
+Ain’t so easy to recharge batteries out there, or you have to take a power pack.
+Cell phones don’t work well in the wet.

 But you probably already knew that.